Dennispetrillo/mongodb1/README.md

 - The above should compile, converge and perform a chef client run
 - Log in to the node remotely.
 Here is one format that may be used at the command line of the local workstation ssh -i ~/.ssh/YourPemKeyFileName.pem ec2-user@IPADDRESS-OF-THE-NODE
-- Enter mongo and a connection to mongodb should be initiated
+- Enter mongo and a connection to mongodb shell should be initiated

 ## Kitchen Testing